-Oracle WebCenter components such as WebCenter Spaces, Portlets, Wiki/Discussion Forum, and WebCenter custom applications run on WCHOST1 and WCHOST2 in an active-active configuration.
-Typically the managed servers are called WC_Spaces, WC Portlet, and WC_Collaboration (for Wiki/Discussion Forum).
-You can also create a managed server to run WebCenter custom applications, depending on the requirements of the custom applications.
+Oracle WebCenter components such as WebCenter Spaces, Portlets, Oracle WebCenter Discussions, and WebCenter Portal applications run on WCHOST1 and WCHOST2 in an active-active configuration.
+Typically the managed servers are called WC_Spaces, WC_Portlet, WC_Collaboration (for Discussions), and WC_Utilities (for Analytics, Activity Graph, Personalization.
+You can also create a managed server to run WebCenter Portal applications.